Mette Pedersen

 Clinically, I have worked primarily in Copenhagen, maintaining long-term ENT and phoniatric practices and establishing one of the first specialized agreements with the Copenhagen healthcare system for stroboscopic and advanced instrumental voice diagnostics.
 In parallel, I served as a consultant laryngologist for major hospitals and for the Copenhagen school system, integrating objective voice measures into routine assessment of pediatric and adolescent voice disorders.

 My academic work spans evidence-based normative voice standards, advanced imaging, and voice-related biomarkers.
 I am the author of Normal Development of Voice in Children: Advances in Evidence-Based Standards (Springer, 2008/2024), widely cited for its integration of acoustic, physiological, and developmental data.
 Most recently, I co-edited the Springer volume Voice-Related Biomarkers, which brings together international clinical and scientific expertise on acoustic, physiological, perceptual, and imaging-based biomarkers for voice assessment, with a particular focus on clinical applicability and translational relevance.
 I have also contributed key studies on imaging-based biomarkers, including protocols for optical coherence tomography (OCT) in laryngeal tissue evaluation.
 I have authored and co-authored more than 150 peer-reviewed publications and book chapters and have organized international symposia, including serving as President of the Seventh World Voice Consortium Congress.
-My current work focuses on integrating clinical voice medicine with high-resolution imaging and machine learning to support objective, reproducible voice diagnostics.
+My current work as a member of COST Action 24128 of the European Union focuses on integrating clinical voice medicine with high-resolution imaging and machine learning to support objective, reproducible voice diagnostics.

 Sessions